gflohr/qgoda-site/en/news/client-side-syntax-highlighting.md

 In order to save memory and band-width, PrismJS does not load all of its highlighters and plug-ins automatically but you have to explicitely specify them.

-PrismJS also has a lot of useful plug-ins.
-The code and styles for them also have to be loaded explicitely.

 The complete example below would load support for highlighting JavaScript and also load the `line-numbers` plug-in that uses CSS to prepend every line with a line